-It attracts a very varied crowd italian and non, young and ... non.
+It attracts a very varied crowd Italian and not, young and ... not.
 Maybe it's for the semi-outdoor seating which is great for people watching or maybe because there is a constant roll of sports TV or maybe because of its ideal position between Palazzo Signoria and Santa Croce.
 Or maybe for the free WiFi.

 Hours: 10 am - 1am